Takeaways from the ASJA writers conference

 This time I had an additional concern: Would I be able to recognize all the writers (like you) that I’m connected with online?
 What if they didn’t have the same haircut and outfit as in their online profile picture?
 Would they have any idea who I was?
 As it turned out, some yes and some no to all of these.

 To help myself with this, I signed up ahead of time for a couple of smaller outings, such as meals organized around special interests.
 As an introvert, I found a table’s worth of people far more manageable than a hotel lobby full.
-I signed up as a mentee to do some one-on-one coaching, and also made a point of introducing myself to people who happened to be sitting near me.
+I signed up as a mentor to do some one-on-one coaching, and also made a point of introducing myself to people who happened to be sitting near me.

 Some great conversations about issues and questions I have that are hard to explore fully online came from all of these.